Campbell-Muscle-Lab/MATMyoSim/docs/pages/demos/fitting/pCa_curves_two_lengths/pCa_two_lengths.md

 ---
-title: pCa curves for 2 conditions
+title: pCa curves for 2 lengths
 parent: Fitting
 grand_parent: Demos
-nav_order: 5
+nav_order: 6
 ---

-# Fitting pCa curves for two conditions
+# Fitting pCa curves for two lengths

-This demo shows how to fit simulations to two force pCa curves measured in the absence and presence of a drug.
-It is further assumed that the drug changes just one model parameter, in this case `k_2`.
-Thus the goal is to find a single set of model parameters that fits the first curve, and by changing only the value of `k_2` fits the second curve as well.
+This demo shows how to fit simulations to two force pCa curves measured at different lengths assuming that the model parameters are the same for both curves.

-The demo will be easier to follow if you have already looked at the [fitting to a single pCa curve example](../pCa_single_curve/pCa_single_curve.html).
+The demo will be easier to follow if you have already looked at the [fitting to a single pCa curve](../pCa_single_curve/pCa_single_curve.html) and [fitting two condition pCa curves](../pCa_curves_two_conditions/pCa_two_conditions.html) examples.

 ## Instructions

 + Launch MATLAB
-+ Change the MATLAB working directory to `<repo>/code/demos/fitting/two_condition_tension_pCa`
++ Change the MATLAB working directory to `<repo>/code/demos/fitting/two_length_tension_pCa`
-+ Open `demo_fit_two_condition_tension_pCa.m`
++ Open `demo_fit_two_length_tension_pCa.m`
 + Press <kbd>F5</kbd> to run the demo

 ## Code

 Here is the MATLAB code to perform the fit.
-As for all the fitting demos, the complexity of of the fitting process is handled by the optimization file.

 ````
-function demo_fit_two_condition_tension_pCa
+function demo_fit_two_length_tension_pCa
 % Function demonstrates fitting a simple tension-pCa curve

 % Variables